orlov0562/Tumblr-Sync/README.md

 # Tumblr-Sync
-Script that syncing images and videos with your or any other Tumblr Blog
+Script that syncing images and videos from your or any other Tumblr Blog with your PC

 Initial configuration:
 - do composer install